 - Paid return envelope (unless you are close enough to pop back to consulate in a week)

-You have to return to your country of residence where you are a citizen in order to pick up the visa from the Brazilian consulate.
-You cannot pick it up from another embassy elsewhere in the world.
+You have to return to your country of residence in order to pick up the visa from the Brazilian consulate.
+You cannot pick it up from another embassy or consulate elsewhere in the world.

 My fairly ambitious plans were to travel from Guatemala across the Central American jungles into the Brazilian Amazon via boat.
 These plans were foiled, maybe for the better, by this visa hiccup.

-- Book an appointment via closest Brazilian consulate website for your country
+- Book an appointment at your closest Brazilian consulate in your country via the Brazilian consulate website

 - Lodge your application in person (be super smiley)